 With the "Manual" sort order selected, you can arrange your setlists or their contents by tapping the Edit button and using the control on the right-hand side of each item (three horizontal lines).
-Tap and hold the control until the row pops out of the table view, and then drag the score upward or downward.
+Tap and hold the control until the row pops out of the table view, and then drag the score upward or downward and let go when you reach the correct spot.